kabbo06/radius_auth_using_api/README.md

 # Radius Authentication using REST API Call
 In this lab environments, we will configure a radius server which will authenticate user not by himself but making API call to a server.
 Based on the response from API server radius will authenticate that user or not.
 Use case scenario might be that If we have user list database in our application backend then we can leverage this to verify user and authenticate.
-Because of AAA server capabilities, we can also extend this to manage authorization and account related operation but here we will only work on remote user authentication.
+Because of AAA server capabilities, we can also extend this to manage authorization and account related capabilities but here we will only work on remote user authentication.

 # Requirements:
   **VM1: Radius Server (192.168.56.104/24)**\